actix/actix-website/content/docs/testing.md

 # Testing

 Every application should be well tested.
-Actix-web provides tools to perform unit and integration tests.
+Actix Web provides tools to perform unit and integration tests.

 # Unit Tests